-- The empowerment of emerging farmers within the municipal area. - The alleviation of poverty by making land available to poor residents, especially women in the area; and Local economic development and land reforms.
-Progress to date: - A formal Commonage structure has been set up of that will drive and facilitate implementation of the policy. - A draft lease agreement has been developed and currently under review and to be finalised by the Municipal Legal Services.
+- □ The empowerment of emerging farmers within the municipal area. - □ The alleviation of poverty by making land available to poor residents, especially women in the area; and - □ Local economic development and land reforms.

+Progress to date:

+- □ A formal Commonage structure has been set up of that will drive and facilitate implementation of the policy. - □ A draft lease agreement has been developed and currently under review and to be finalised by the Municipal Legal Services.

-Below are other interventions to address issues of rural poverty within the municipality stage and will be implemented before the end of the financial year.
+12.20ther interventions to address issues of rural poverty the municipality has iv.
 Tools and equipments - have provided chain saws to 2 farmers (Zandkomste crop farm and Motlhabe agro-processing farm).

-- developed Farmers Market feasibility concept - developed a commonage policy and setting up of Commonage structure - completed 96% Agri-Park infrastructure (FPSU)
+- developed Farmers Market feasibility concept - developed a commonage policy and setting up of Commonage structure - □ completed 96% Agri-Park infrastructure (FPSU) - Intervened on integrated Poverty alleviation programmes - i.
+Free range chickens - ii.
+Water provision - iii.
+Production input

-Intervened on integrated Poverty alleviation programmes and Free range chickens and Water provision and Production input.
-The three above-mentioned interventions are still at procurement
+The three above-mentioned interventions are still at procurement stage and will be implemented before the end of the financial year.

-11. MKLM Farmers' Market
+13. MKLM Farmers' Market